Category Archives: Uncategorized

 Does the court consider the defendant’s financial situation when determining bail?
 No, the only financial consideration a judge takes when determining bail bonds for drug charges is if the defendant is employed.
 As it has been said, if you can’t do the time, don’t do the crime, the same could be said if you can’t pay the fine (or bail bond), don’t do the crime.
 In summary, don’t get involved with drugs or those who are involved with drugs, and you won’t have any worries going forward about posting bail bonds for drug charges.

-Indiana Bail Bonds helps with bail for drug charges in Avon and Indianapolis, IN.
+Indiana Bail Bonds helps with bail for drug charges in Indianapolis, IN.
 Call 317-423-9300 to find out more.

 What Is a Bench Warrant?